DylanZenoFox/recipe-gen/README.md

 ## "Batchify" Branch

-Currently contains code for batching implemenation of algoithm
+Currently contains code for batching implemenation of algorithm